now-its-dark/SYXPYX/README.md

 Currently, the tool is in a stable, alpha state (oxymoron?!)— it supports SC-55, XG (Display:Bitmap) and TG300 (virtually the same as XG, with a different address and using Roland checksum), but not the memory pages used by the 88 Pro, or the fancier displays on the NS5X series or the SC8850.
 It works well, within the limited functions currently present.

+What is *missing...*

+- Any form of file handling
+- MIDI input
+- A decent UI design

 What works:

 User input: